 Do I have to wear a face mask at Eindhoven Airport?

 As of June 15th, Eindhoven Airport requires the use of non-medical face masks.
-The use of non-medical face masks is mandatory in all terminal areas accesible to passengers and platform, and is required of all passengers 13 years and older in all passenger-accessible areas in the terminal.
+The use of non-medical face masks is mandatory for everyone of 13 years and older in all passenger-accessible areas in the terminal.
 The use of a face mask extends also to our parking facilities P1 and P4, and at the Car Rental.

 Do I need a health declaration to travel?

 All passengers are required to fill in a health declaration and keep this with them at Eindhoven Airport.
 The health declaration is required for both departing and arriving passengers.
 Please download the document and fill in before you leave from home.
 You can print the documents but for most mobile phones it is also possible to save the completed document on your phone.
 Keep in mind to bring two forms with you, one completed form for your departure and one form to complete before you start your return journey.
 You will need to show the health declaration upon request at Eindhoven Airport, during your flight, or at the airport of your destination.

 Do I have to go into quarantine when I land at Eindhoven Airport?

 If you travel from a high-risk area, the government requires you to complete a 10-day self-quarantine period upon arrival.
 After 5 days, you can take another test.
 If you test negative and do not have any symptoms, you may come out of quarantine.
 For more information about this, please contact the local health authority (GGD).
 High-risk areas have been given a red of orange colour code (do not travel or only essential travel) by the Dutch government.
 You can find more information about the travel advice for every country on Netherlands Worldwide.